rajnathsah/rajnathsah.github.io/_posts/2024-10-15-project-ideas.md

 15. Mad Libs Game:
     Create a Mad Libs game where the user inputs words, and the program generates a funny story using those words.

+16. Hangman Game:
+    Build a Hangman game where the user guesses letters to figure out a hidden word.

+17. Tic-Tac-Toe Game:
+    Develop a Tic-Tac-Toe game that can be played between two players or against the computer.

+18. Flashcard App:
+    Create a flashcard application for studying vocabulary or other subjects.

+19. Unit Converter:
+    Build a unit converter that converts between different units of measurement (e.g., length, weight, temperature).

+20. Simple Alarm Clock:
+    Develop a simple alarm clock that allows users to set an alarm and notifies them when the time is reached.